-Your PCP may want you to see a "specialist."
-This is an expert in one part of the body or one type of illness.
+Your PCP may want you to see a "specialist", an expert in one part of the body or one type of illness.
 Examples are cardiologists and surgeons.
 Your PCP may also want you to go to a hospital, clinic, or other place for tests like lab work or x-rays.
-The care given is called "specialized care."
+This is called "specialized care."